NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/Non-WGS-Test-Request---Rare-Disease.page.md

 #### 2. Accepts the test request

-POST of {{pagelink:Task-NonWGSRareDiseaseTestOrderAccepted-Example}}
+PUT of {{pagelink:Task-NonWGSRareDiseaseTestOrderAccepted-Example}}

 OR

 #### 3. Rejects the test request

-POST of {{pagelink:Task-NonWGSRareDiseaseTestOrderRejected-Example}}
+PUT of {{pagelink:Task-NonWGSRareDiseaseTestOrderRejected-Example}}

 OR

 #### 4. Modifies the test request

-POST of {{pagelink:ServiceRequest-SavedTestOrderUpdated-Example}}
+PUT of {{pagelink:ServiceRequest-SavedTestOrderUpdated-Example}}

 ### View of Status History